kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/assign_to_paren-wrapped_keyword_inside_delete_in_param_default/continue.md

 ✖ Identifier expected - start: 20, end: 28
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 20, end: 28 ✖ Identifier expected - start: 28, end: 29
-✖ Declaration or statement expected - start: 29, end: 31
-✖ Expected a `;` - start: 33, end: 34
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 20, end: 29 ✖ Declaration or statement expected - start: 29, end: 31 ✖ Expected a `;` - start: 33, end: 34
 ✖ Declaration or statement expected - start: 34, end: 35